-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre- requisite(s) /Concurrent MED2321 MA Externship 6.5 10 10 160 32.5 Final Term or Permission of PD Course Code Course Title Academic Credits Lecture Hours Lab Hours Outside Hours Pre- requisite(s) /Concurrent
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre- requisite(s) /Concurrent MED2321 MA Externship 6.5 10 10 160 32.5 Final Term or Permission of PD

 Students are placed in a healthcare facility to practice clerical and clinical skills for a total of 160 hours.
 Students have oversight from both a campus and externship site representative, including the evaluation of the student on site.
 Students do not receive remuneration for externship/clinical, as this experience is a part of their education and cannot be used in place of a staff member on site.
 Students also prepare for their certification exams through practice tests and review.
 The student will review updated OSHA regulations along with discussion on Hepatitis B and HIV virus.
 Prerequisite: Final Term